KAMS35/AzureBlobStorage/README.md

 # A tutorial for Azure Blob Storage

-Prompt 1 will contain the following elements:
+This is Prompt 1 and will contain the following elements:
 * Creating an Azure Blob Storage account
 * Creating a container in that storage account
 * Seeing what containers exist within the storage account